MartinPacker/md2pptx/docs/user-guide.md

 **Note:** You can allow the title to spill onto a second line but it is better to break titles up using `<br/>`.
 Doing so enables md2pptx to layout slide contents below the title better.
 It also allows you to specify a different (probably) smaller font size for the second and subsequent lines of the title.

-Bulleted list items are introduced by an asterisk.
+Bulleted list items are introduced by an asterisk (by default).

 **Notes:**

-* Some dialects of Markdown allow other bullet markers but md2pptx doesn't.
+* Some dialects of Markdown allow other bullet markers but md2pptx doesn't by default.
 You can be sure by coding `*` you have valid Markdown that md2pptx can also process correctly.
-For an explanation of why you have to stick to `*` see [here](#task-list-slides).
+For an explanation of why you should stick to `*` if possible see [here](#task-list-slides).
+You can override the default by specifying [`dashesAreBullets`](#dashes-as-bullets-dashesarebullets) metadata.

 * To nest bullets use a tab character or 2 spaces to indent the sub-bullets. md2pptx doesn't have a limit on the level of nesting but Powerpoint probably does.